Defindit Docs and Howto Home

 http://www.gnu.org/software/emacs/windows/Installing-Emacs.html

-On Linus and OSX, use your favorite package manager (yum, yast, etc.)
+On Linux and OSX, use your favorite package manager (yum, yast, etc.)

 to install Emacs.
 It has a huge amount of functionality, and is

 therefore fairly large (70 MB).
-Under Fedora it seems to consist of 3
+The full Emacs install may consist of 3

 packages: emacs, emacs-common, and emacs-release.